PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/CPP Quick Start.md

 //Or can use authentication code request.SetCode(code);
 request.Send(FacebookConnectRequest_Response);

 ```

 After authenticating, the user can now use other GameSparks requests and messages.

 ## Using Log Events and Cloud code

 Log Events allow you to run custom logic coded in Cloud code.
-Cloud code is powerful, harnessing the power of Javascript and the convenience of GameSparks API.
+Cloud code is powerful, harnessing the power of JavaScript and the convenience of GameSparks API.

 Here's an example of calling an event from C++ and passing in attribute values: